jcsec-security/all-things-reentrancy/README.md

 ```

-### 02 Cross function reentrancy
+### 02 Cross-function reentrancy

-The target contract is very similar to the 00 example, however, the vulnerable function is now marked as `nonReentrant`.
+The target contract is very similar to example `00`, however, the vulnerable function is now marked as `nonReentrant`.
 A new feature to move funds has also been added!
 - `function deposit() external payable`
 - `function withdraw() external nonReentrant()`
 - `function transferTo(address _recipient, uint _amount) external`

-Modify `src/02-template_attacker.sol` to successfully pass the test found in `test/02-poc.sol` to proof the success of your attack.
+Modify `src/02-template_attacker.sol` to successfully pass the test found in `test/02-poc.sol` to prove the success of your attack.

 :computer: Use the following line to run the test and check the success of your proof of concept:
 ```sh